Last Updated on February 8, 2024 by Carne Diem

 Repeat this process until the meat has cooked for 12 minutes.
 You should have a nice char at this point.
 Next, move the tri-tip to a cooler portion of the grill, or to indirect heat.
 When using a ceramic grill, I add the heat deflector at this point.

 Continue cooking until you reach your desired doneness.
-This is typically about another 10-20 minutes but will vary depending on your grill and size of your tri-tip.
-We highly recommend using a meat thermometer.
+This is typically about another 10-20 minutes but cooking time will vary depending on your grill and size of your tri-tip.
+We highly recommend using a meat thermometer inserted into the thickest part of the meat.

 For a nice medium rare, remove the meat from the heat at about 123-125 degrees.
 For medium, remove at about 130 degrees.
-Cover the Santa Maria Style Tri-Tip in foil and let it rest for 10 minutes.
+Cover the Santa Maria Style Tri-Tip in aluminum foil and let the meat rest for 10 minutes.
 The internal temperature of the meat will continue to climb during the rest.

-At the end of the rest, remove the tri-tip to a cutting board and slice against the grain.
-Depending on the grain pattern of your roast you may need to halve the roast into 2 parts or you may be able to just "chase the grain."
+At the end of the rest, remove the tri-tip to a cutting board and slice the meat into thin slices by using a sharp knife to cut against the grain.
+Depending on the grain pattern of your roast you may need to halve the roast into 2 parts, or you may be able to just "chase the grain."

 Looking for more great steak recipes?
-Check our some of these classics:
+Check out some of these classics:

 - Grill or Smoker